BenjaminGrelk/BenjaminGrelk/README.md

 # Hello, World!
-I'm Ben Grelk, a college freshman in Software Engineering.
+I'm Ben Grelk, a college freshman in Software Engineering at the University of Nebraska-Lincoln!

 ## Interests
 Ih the programming world, I like web development, both frontend and backend.
 I'm also dedicated to creating a more accessible digital world.
 Outside of development,